Program details are provided lower on the page.

 - Software Systems Engineering

-Our project-based curriculum is designed to provide students with industry-relevant, first-hand knowledge of the design, development and delivery of high-quality IT solutions, and you will have the opportunity to create a personal portfolio of IT projects that you can use to demonstrate your skills to potential employers.
+Our project-based curriculum is designed to provide students with industry-relevant, first-hand knowledge of the design, development and delivery of quality IT solutions, and you will have the opportunity to create a personal portfolio of IT projects that you can use to demonstrate your skills to potential employers.
 Examples of courses you could take include Introduction to Website Development, Structured Query Language for Data Management and Introduction to Programming Logic.
 We also offer a BSBA - Information Technology degree for those looking to explore business fundamentals in addition to IT.

 Master of Science in Information Technology